Solar Systems, Worlds & Ships in Minoan Space

 By now, most vessels have smart armor just to ensure safety against the possible foreign object damage inherent in space travel.
 The use of aerogel, specialized ceramics, and "directional" polymer shielding makes modern space travel/habitation safe and radiation "neutral," similar to what could be expected on a planet, protected by a magnetosphere and heavy atmosphere.
 Humans can't create windows that won't let radiation through, so space ships, particularly N-space-capable ones, don't have windows (some habitats have shutters that only open under certain conditions).

 One sensitive human issue is that pregnancy doesn't mix well with space, in particular, gravity other than one gee.
-On space habitats, pregnancies must be registered with emergency response teams, so pregnant women can be evacuated if the gravity generator fails for a long period.
-Generational ship crews, who must operate for decades without normal gravity, can only safely grow fetuses inside artificial wombs--hence their somewhat impolite, but accurate, name of "crèche-get."
+On space habitats, natural pregnancies must be registered with emergency response teams, so pregnant women can be evacuated if the gravity generator fails for a long period.
+Generational ship crews, who must operate for decades without normal gravity, can only safely grow fetuses inside artificial wombs—hence the somewhat impolite, but accurate, name of "crèche-get."

-Candor Chasma: Requisitioned by Terran State Prince Parmet (under League Overlord Three) for dignitary transport.
+- Candor Chasma: Requisitioned by Terran State Prince Parmet (under League Overlord Three) for dignitary transport.
 Registered out of Mars, Sol system.
 It's an N-space-capable retrofitted Gladiator (MIL-8440), used by the Terran Space Forces (TSF) during the war for reconnaissance, special operations insertion and extraction, etc. Now registered as an unarmed TM-8440 (rail guns, rail gun slugs, and chaff are not considered weapons).
-Can be operated in real-space by a crew of two to five, depending upon the type of travel.
-The number of passengers can vary, but more than twenty-five would become uncomfortable.
+It can be operated in real-space by a crew of two to five, depending upon the type of travel.
+The number of passengers can vary, but more than twenty would become uncomfortable.

-Pilgrimage III: Owned and operated by Pilgrimage, which is a company (Generational Ship Line), a family, and an independent sovereignty, all in one.
+- Pilgrimage III: Owned and operated by Pilgrimage Ship Line, which is a business, a family, and an independent sovereignty, all in one.
 One of the largest generational ships ever built, the Pilgrimage III can support a population of fifteen hundred, although they recorded their population somewhere over 800 when they opened G-145.
 Like all generational ships, they are not capable of nous-transit (dropping into and traversing N-space).
 When they reconfigure for habitat mode, however, they can maintain artificial gravity through an N-space connection.

-Pytheas: According to Matt (in Pathfinder), "it's the tightest, best-equipped, third-wave exploration ship around."
+- Pytheas: According to Matt (Pathfinder), "it's the tightest, best-equipped, third-wave exploration ship around."
 The third-wave exploration ships are always custom-made and this one was commissioned by Leukos Industries.
-It's cost is three orders of magnitude (that's 1,000-times, for the math-impaired) the value of Aether's Touch.
+Its cost is three orders of magnitude (that's 1,000-times, for the math-impaired) the value of Aether's Touch.

-An explanation to readers: I have always referred to space-faring vessels as “she,” the way I would refer to naval ships.
-I did not know, however, that I was behind the times and the Chicago Manual of Style (CMS, otherwise known as the copyeditor's bible) says we must use neuter pronouns such as "it" for all vessels, naval or otherwise.
-Since I do not have the authority to flout the CMS, I have ground my teeth and acquiesed.
+An explanation to readers: when I was first published, I referred to space-faring vessels as “she,” the way I would refer to naval ships.
+I was, however, behind the times and the Chicago Manual of Style (CMS, otherwise known as the copyeditor's bible) says we must use the neuter case such as "it" for all vessels, naval or otherwise.
+Since I did not have the authority to flout the CMS, I ground my teeth and acquiesed.